Ericsson/ered/README.md

   or one of the `inet:posix()` errors.
 Reason is `{send_exit, SendReason}` if `gen_tcp:send/2` or `ssl:send/2` has failed.

+* `node_down_timeout` when the connection to a node is lost and the connection has not been re-established within the specified time.
+Reason is `none`.

+* `node_deactivated` when the node is no longer part of the cluster but the client has not yet been stopped.
+Reason is `none`.

 * `client_stopped` when a connection has been terminated, either because the node is no longer part of the cluster or because the user is stopping ered.
   Reason is the terminate reason of the `ered_client` process, typically the atom `normal`.

-* `node_down_timeout` when the connection to a node is lost and the connection has not been re-established within the specified time.
-Reason is `none`.

 * `queue_full` when the command queue to the node is full.
 Reason `none`.